dvirgiln/dvirgiln.github.io/_posts/2019-02-08-gatling-custom-kafka-performance-tests.md

 featured: images/Gatling-dark-logo.png
 ---

 Gatling is a performance scala library that facilitates running performance tests on your web services/applications.
-By default Gatling is oriented to HTTP Rest requests.
+By default Gatling works with HTTP Rest requests.
 So then, how is it possible to run performance tests in Kafka using Gatling?

 It is possible to create custom Actions in Gatling that specify how to stress your application.
 This is exactly what we are going to explore in this post.